The Softaculous WordPress Manager lets you quickly clone a WordPress install and/or set up a development version of your website.

 The website should be cloned within a minute or so.
 Once that has been done the new WordPress instance is listed on the main WordPress Management page.

 The Staging option is useful if you want to make changes to your website.
-Rather than making edits on your live website you can create a copy of the site.
+Rather than making edits on your live website you can use a development version of the site.
 When everything is working correctly you can then “push” the changes to the live site.

-The Staging WordPress page lets you select the URL and the name of the database of the staging site.
+The Staging WordPress page lets you define the URL and database for the staging site.
 Here, I am cloning example.com to the subdomain staging.example.com.
-I have also disabled Search Engine Visibility to prevent search engines accidentally index the development site.
+I have also disabled Search Engine Visibility under Site Settings to prevent search engines accidentally index the development site.

 After you have tested your changes you can return to the WordPress Manager page and expand the staging site.
 At the bottom of the page you now got a Push to Live button.
 As the name suggests, this option copies any changes you made to your live website.